replicatedhq/troubleshoot/docs/v1beta3-guide.md

 - Add `docString` with Title, Requirement bullets, rationale, and links.
 - Gate optional analyzers with `{{- if .Values.<feature>.enabled }}`.
-- Parameterize thresholds and names with `.Values` and reasonable `| default` fallbacks.
+- Parameterize thresholds and names with `.Values` expressions.
+- Ensure all required values are present in your values files since there are no fallback defaults.
 - Use precise, user-actionable `message` text for each outcome; add `uri` where helpful.
 - Prefer a minimal values file with everything disabled, and a full values file enabling most checks.
 - Test with `preflight template` (no values, minimal, full) and verify `preflight docs` output reads well.